ciferkey/ciferkey.github.com/_posts/2019-12-25-wireguard-with-docker-on-raspberry-pi.md

 *Update 1/29/2020:* Phoronix reports that [Wireguard was just merged into the 5.6 kernel](https://www.phoronix.com/scan.php?page=news_item&px=Net-Next-For-Linux-5.6)!
 However it will be a while before 5.6 is the stable kernel for many distrobutions so the installation instructions below will still be needed for a while.

 *Update 7/24/2020:* While Debian 11 Bullseye isn't releasing until 2021 its features are already being backported to Buster.
-Wireguard can not be pulled in from the buster-backports repo rather than having to build it!
+Wireguard can now be pulled in from the buster-backports repo rather than having to build it!

 In terms of researching how to set this up three articles were particularly useful: